elysiajs/documentation/docs/patterns/macro.md

 <template v-slot:macro1>

+Macro v1 use functional callback with event listener function.

 **Elysia.macro** allows us to compose custom heavy logic into a simple configuration available in hook, and **guard** with full type safety.

 ```typescript twoslash